Clinical Research Office. A partnership between Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield

 Interstitial Lung Disease

 The Sheffield Interstitial Lung Disease (ILD) Service is a regionally/nationally commissioned service serving the population of Sheffield and South Yorkshire, although we also see patients from further afield.
-From August 2014 patients will receive care from 3 medical consultants (with planned expansion to 5 consultants), a specialist nurse and a specialist dedicated pharmacist, along with a multi-professional group of dedicated staff including radiologists, thoracic surgeons and pathologists.
+As of March 2023 there are 6 ILD consultants and 2.2 WTE (whole time equivalent) Respiratory Specialist Nurses, along with a multi-professional group of dedicated staff including radiologists, thoracic surgeons and pathologists.
 We provide diagnostics and treatment as well as being active in clinical trials exploring new treatments and pathways of care.

 Further information about ILD is available at the British Lung Foundation website (www.blf.org.uk).